A Good Day to do Christmas

 It’s much better than a bowl of Cookie Crisp and Die Hard on cable.

-Tags: 2017, bisexual, christmas, christmas tree, erin gilbert, fanart, female, ghostbusters, holtzbert, holtzbert week, jillian holtzmann, kiss, mistletoe, photoshop, queer, sketch, three wolf moon, wacom cintiq
+Tags: 2017, bisexual, christmas, christmas tree, erin gilbert, fanart, fanfiction, female, ghostbusters, holtzbert, jillian holtzmann, kiss, mistletoe, photoshop, queer, sketch, three wolf moon, wacom cintiq